jckuester/awsweeper/README.md

 - aws_vpc
 - aws_vpc_endpoint

-Note that the above list contains [terraform types](https://www.terraform.io/docs/providers/aws/index.html).
-They can be used as identifiers for resources tpyes in the yaml configuration.
-The reason is that AWSweeper is build upon delete functions provided by the [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws).
+Note that the above list contains [terraform types](https://www.terraform.io/docs/providers/aws/index.html) which must be used instead of [AWS resource types](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) to identify resources in the yaml configuration.
+The reason is that AWSweeper is build upon the delete functions provided by the [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws).

 ## Tests